hands-on-scala/hands-on-scala.github.io/content/post/lists.md

 ## Creating (immutable) lists

-As it can be rad in the [Scala collections overview](http://docs.scala-lang.org/overviews/collections/overview.html), collections in Scala can either be mutable or immutable.
+As it can be read in the [Scala collections overview](http://docs.scala-lang.org/overviews/collections/overview.html), collections in Scala can either be mutable or immutable.
 The default is the immutable version, so when we say "List" or "scala.List" it will be traslated to "scala.collection.immutable.List".